-I am regularly asked why a business should have a finance director when the business owner already has an accountant who completes his/her annual report and accounts?
+We are regularly asked why a business should have a chief financial officer when the business owner already has an accountant who completes his/her annual report and accounts.

 – Produce monthly detailed management reports showing how the business has performed over the period

-– Compare it with previous periods and to your target
+– Compare your performance with previous periods and to your target

 – Suggest actions necessary to improve the performance of the business

-– Even walk the site with you to get a clear understanding of how the business is performing
+– They will even walk the site with you to get a clear understanding of how the business is performing

-Just like your coach they become part of the team, helping and mentoring not only yourself but the rest of the team thereby helping the business to achieve its targets.
+Just like your coach they become part of the team, helping and mentoring not only yourself but the rest of the team and thereby helping the business to achieve its objectives.

-Some businesses respond saying that their accounting system or their Accountant, provides monthly accounts.
-Which they may do, but who then sets the budgets and targets, who interprets the numbers on the report, explaining what the numbers mean, and gives you the business behind the numbers.
-If you are doing this, ask yourself are you being realistic or challenging with your targets, how long does this take when you could be working on growing your business or dealing with operational/regulatory issues.
+Some businesses respond saying that their accounting system (or their accountant) provides monthly accounts.
+Which they may do; but who then sets the budgets and targets, who interprets the numbers on the report, explaining what the numbers mean and gives you the reality behind the numbers.
+If you are doing this yourself then ask yourself:

-– Support you when dealing with your accountant or bank
+– Support you when engaging with your accountant or bank

 – Have the knowledge and skills to understand the questions being asked and what information is required

-– Deal with suppliers to ensure you are getting value for money
+– Work with your suppliers to ensure you are getting value for money

 – Add credibility to fee increase demands, supporting and defending the true cost of your business